tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloInner and specifies the ECH configuration used for encryption.
 Finally, it sends ClientHelloOuter to the server.

-Upon receiving the ClientHelloOuter, the client-facing server takes one of the following actions:
+Upon receiving the ClientHelloOuter, a TLS server takes one of the following
+actions:

 1. If it does not support ECH, it ignores the "encrypted_client_hello" extension and proceeds with the handshake as usual, per {{RFC8446}}, Section 4.1.2.
-1. If it supports ECH but cannot decrypt the extension, then it terminates the handshake using the ClientHelloOuter.
+1. If it is a client-facing server for the ECH protocol, but cannot decrypt the extension, then it terminates the handshake using the ClientHelloOuter.
 This is referred to as "ECH rejection".
-When ECH is rejected, the server sends an acceptable ECH configuration in its EncryptedExtensions message.
+When ECH is rejected, the client-facing server sends an acceptable ECH configuration in its EncryptedExtensions message.
-1. If it supports ECH and decrypts the extension, it forwards the ClientHelloInner to the backend, who terminates the connection.
+1. If it supports ECH and decrypts the extension, it forwards the ClientHelloInner to the backend server, who terminates the connection.
 This is referred to as "ECH acceptance".

 Upon receiving the server's response, the client determines whether or not ECH was accepted and proceeds with the handshake accordingly.
 (See